BenMurraySmith/Wordle/README.md

 # Wordle

+DISCLAIMER: I wrote this while I was still learning how to code, have mercy...

 This program solves a Wordle styled puzzle!
 Given a 5 letter word from the user and a (somewhat) complete list of words from the English dictionary, my searching algoritm plays words based on the following logic:
 1. The first guess takes 5 unique letters from the 13 most common letters in the English alphabet.
 2. Once the word is played, it's passed through several checks: